 Applying for Your U.S. Passport

-A valid U.S. passport is required to enter and leave Mexico.
+U.S. citizens are required by law to enter and depart the United States on a valid U.S. passport.
 Only the U.S. Department of State has the authority to grant, issue, or verify U.S. passports.

 Getting or renewing a passport is easy.
 The Passport Application Wizard will help you determine which passport form you need, help you to complete the form online, estimate your payment, and generate the form for you to print—all in one place.

 In addition to a U.S. passport, you also need to obtain a visa.
 A visa is an official document issued by a foreign country that formally allows you to visit.
 Visas are affixed to your passport and allow you to enter a foreign nation.
 Mexico requires United States citizens travelling to Mexico for the purposes of adoption to obtain a visa for purposes of adoption before entering Mexico.
 Once in Mexico, adoptive parents will be given a certain period of time within which to register with the Mexican Immigration Authority, or the Instituto de Migraciones.
 To find information about obtaining a visa for Mexico, see the Department of State’s Country Specific Information

 Before you travel, it is always a good practice to investigate the local conditions, laws, political landscape, and culture of the country.
 The Department of State provides Country Specific Information for every country of the world about various issues, including the health conditions, crime, unusual currency or entry requirements, and any areas of instability.

 When traveling during the adoption process, we encourage you to enroll with the Department of State.
 Enrollment makes it possible to contact you if necessary.
 Whether there is a family emergency in the United States or a crisis in [Country], enrollment assists the U.S. Embassy or Consulate in reaching you.

 Enrollment is free and can be done online via the Smart Traveler Enrollment Program (STEP).